 Amy joined Watsi on April 7th, 2015.
-Five years ago, Amy became the 1112th member to automatically support a new Watsi patient every month.
-Since then, 5,381 more people have become monthly donors!
-Amy's most recent donation traveled 8,800 miles to support Meng, a seventh grader from Cambodia, to fund myringoplasty ear surgery.
+Six years ago, Amy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Amy's most recent donation traveled 8,800 miles to support Chenda, a three-year-old from Cambodia, for surgery to repair her hip dysplasia.